 Passau, a town in Lower Bavaria – Kurd. pas "behind", sava "beast".

 Steyr, a city in Upper Austria – Kurd. steyr "star".

 Vindobona (Latin name of Vienna) – Kurd. windabûn "loss, waste, disappearance".

 Murau, a town in federal state of Styria – Kurd. mûr "block, log" (maybe better mar "snake"), av "water".

 Moving in search of free land in Noricum, the Cimbri had the intention to invade Italy through the Alps in the most convenient place to go.
 Despite the fact that in the battle of Noreia in 113 BC they broke the blocked their way Roman army, the invasion of Italy for unknown reasons did not follow.
 Instead, they went to the Helvetia, Switzerland today, where they seem to have met with the Teutons and agreed on joint actions.
 It is not known when and where they were united with the Ambrons, a tribe of disputed origin.
 They all crossed on the rafts over the Rhine River and in Burgundy entered the Rhone valley, inhabited by Celtic tribes.
-Helping some of them in strife and simultaneously engaged in looting, a vast army passed the entire southern France but vacant land for settlement and a peaceful life here was absent.
-In general, the barbarians were moving in a southerly direction, and a few years later came to ancient Roman city of Arauzion in Narbonne Gaul, apparently with the intention of making a new invasion of Italy.
-This way is marked by following toponyms:
+Helping some of them in strife and simultaneously engaged in looting, a vast army passed entire southern France but vacant land for settlement and peaceful life here was absent.
+In general, the barbarians were moving in a southerly direction, and a few years later came to the ancient Roman city of Arauzion in Narbonne Gaul, apparently with the intention of making a new invasion of Italy.
+This way is marked by the following toponyms:

 Bussang, a commune in the Vosges department in Lorraine – Kurd. ice "ice", seng "stone".
 Cf Sarlat.